Awards and Incentives

 To find out more information refer to the Heritage Assistance Fund Policy.

-The HAF funding Round 3 is now open and will be closed on 15 March 2018, subject to the availability of funding.
+The HAF funding is now open and will be closed on 15 March 2018, subject to the availability of funding.

 For further information please contact the City’s Heritage Officers on 9273 6069 or email email@example.com.